xwpken/opensees-shm-tesseract/README.md

 The priors are $s_i\sim\mathcal U(0,12.4)$ mm. `BlackJAX` fits a full-rank Gaussian in unconstrained coordinates using $100$ updates, $4$ ELBO samples per update, and $10{,}000$ posterior samples.

-The optimization history and learned parameter dependence are shown together in Figure 6.
+The optimization history and posterior dependence are shown together in Figure 6.
 The posterior means are $(8.805,9.882,10.896)$ mm with standard deviations $(0.285,0.222,0.169)$ mm, and all three true parameters lie within their 95% credible intervals.
 The clean-response RMSE decreases from $3.688$ to $0.067$ noise standard deviations, while the noisy-data RMSE decreases from $3.748$ to $1.019$.

 <p align="center">
   <img src="figs/shm_bridge_inference.png" width="100%" alt="Bridge full-rank variational inference results">